pulzze/autoflow-documentation/docs/ids/action-file-delete/fields/recursive.md

-yes :if you do it recursive <p> no : if you don't want it recursive
+yes :if you do it recursive

+no : if you don't want it recursive